yarray/raka/README.md

 ### Pattern matching and template resolving

-When defined a rule like `lexpr = rexpr`, the left side represents a pattern and the right side contains specifications for extra dependecies, actions and some targets to create thereafter.
+When defined a rule like `target = <specification>`, the left side represents a pattern and the right side contains specifications for extra dependecies, actions and some targets to create thereafter.
 When raking a target file, the left sides of the rules will be examined one by one until a rule is matched.
-The matching process based on Regex also support named captures so that some varibales can be bound for use in the right side.
+The matching process based on Regex also support named captures so that some varibales can be extracted for use in the right side.

-The specifications on the right side of a rule can be incomplete from various aspects, that is, they can contains some templates.
-The "holes" in the templates will be fulfilled by automatic variables and variables bounded when matching the left side.
+The specifications on the right side of a rule can contain templates.
+The "holes" in the templates will be fulfilled by automatic variables and variables captured when matching the left side.

 #### Pattern matching

-To match a given _file_ with a `lexpr`, asides the extension, the substrings of the file name between "\_\_" are mapped to tokens separated by `.`, in reverse order.
+To match a given _file_ with a `target`, the extension will be matched first.
+The substrings of the file name between "\_\_" are mapped to tokens separated by `.`, in reverse order.
 After that, each substring is matched to the corresponding token or the regex in `[]`.
 For example, the rule

 ```ruby
 pdf.buildings.indicator['\S+'].top['top_(\d+)']